Secret tunnels hiding in real homes

 Sandwich cottage with medieval escape tunnels, Kent, UK

-This charming Grade II-listed home in the equally charmingly named Sandwich, Kent has plenty to recommend it from curb appeal alone.
+This charming Grade II-listed home in the equally charmingly named Sandwich, Kent, has plenty to recommend it from kerb appeal alone.
 Though the house has evolved substantially over the centuries, with the original portion dating back to the 12th century, it still includes the medieval roof structure, wall framework and wattle and daub sections.

 The 18th century saw several additions to the home, as well as the application of a Georgian façade and a raised roof.
 Inside, the home still reflects all the quirks and original details of a home from its period, including exposed beams, spectacular fireplaces, and all the original floorboards, doors and sash windows.